 YugabyteDB also allows you to specify the maximum staleness of data when reading from tablet followers.
-This means that if the follower hasn't heard from the leader for the specified amount of time, the read request will be forwarded to the leader.
-This is particularly useful when the tablet follower is located far away from the tablet leader.
-To enable this feature, you will need to create your cluster with the custom tserver flag
+If the follower hasn't heard from the leader for 10 seconds (by default), the read request is forwarded to the leader.
+When there is a long distance between the tablet follower and the tablet leader, you might need to increase the duration.
+To change the duration for maximum staleness, add the

 1. Create universe

 If you have a previously running local universe, destroy it using the following.

 $ ./bin/yb-ctl destroy